TriplyDB/Documentation/docs/triply-api/index.md

 ## GraphQL
 This endpoint can be used for GraphQL queries.
 It uses information from user-provided SHACL shapes for the schema creation.

+The goal of this documentation is to inform users about Triply's implementation of the GraphQL endpoint.
+For more generic information about GraphQL, you can visit [graphql.org](https://graphql.org/) or other resources.

 ### Schema
 #### Object types
 A basic element of the schema is object types, which represents the type of the objects that you can query.